mingh2/SurvivalOfTheFittest/docs/final.md

 title:  Final
 ---

+*A Malmo Project for CompSci 175 at UC Irvine*

+<div style="position:relative;height:0;padding-bottom:56.25%"><iframe src="https://www.youtube.com/embed/w_hhVbIIH90" width="640" height="360" frameborder="0" style="position:absolute;width:100%;height:100%;left:0" allowfullscreen></iframe></div>

 Work in Progress (・`ω´・)

-Please check our Status Report

-## Video

-  Placeholder for the video we are working on
+The video is still the status report video, just a placeholder while we are working on the structure for the final report. .....

 ## Project Summary